avk/avk.github.io/_case_studies/flows_beyond_designers.md

 # <small>Case Study</small>: <br />Flows Aren't Just for Designers

+> This was the inaugural post to kick off the [Vevo Engineering Blog](http://blog.vevo.com/flows-arent-just-for-designers/)

 ## Overview

 Introduce user flows to improve a typically overlooked and under-tested product experience on a major consumer web property&mdash;vevo.com.

-> This was the inaugural post to kick off the [Vevo Engineering Blog](http://blog.vevo.com/flows-arent-just-for-designers/)
+## Skills Used

+* user flows
+* product metrics

 # Design Process (Blog Post)